Land & People

 In 1939 a request came to Baptist Mid-Missions by a group of pastors in Jamaica concerned about the liberal theology that was devastating the evangelical church.
 This provided the initiative for Rev. GW Smith to come to Jamaica and work in the rural areas of the parish of St. Elizabeth.
 In 1962, the missionaries were challenged to branch out to other parts of the island.
 As a result, churches have been established in other parishes, including the major cities—Kingston and Montego Bay.
 Fairview Baptist Bible College was begun, and in 1963 the Association of Independent Baptist Churches was formed.
 It currently has 28 member churches.
 In May 1997 the Bible college was turned over to national leadership, along with Baptist Mid-Missions Jamaica, Inc. (our legal entity granting us permission to work in the country).

 In 2009 Baptist Mid Missions re-entered Jamaica with a church-planting team.
 Dr. Ken and Clea Rathbun ministered at Fairview Baptist Bible College (now serving at Faith Baptist College in Ankeny, Iowa), and Cletis and Tammy Titus came from a pastorate in the US to plant a church.
 With the assistance of Hillview Baptist Church (a church planted in 1963 by BMM missionaries), Bay Life Baptist Church was planted in Montego Bay in 2010.
 Today, Bay Life is pastored by a national pastor.
 It has its own facility and is a growing church in the Bogue Village area of Mobay.
-The Tituses had to leave the island in 2012 due to Tammy’s health, but they continue to minister with summer teams and teaching at Fairview.
-A short-term couple now assists the ministry of Bay Life, and the Tituses continue to recruit and train missionaries for future ministry in Jamaica.
+The Tituses had to leave the island in 2012 due to Tammy’s health, but they continued to minister with summer teams and teaching at Fairview until early 2020.

 To view/download the Jamaica e-brochure, click here.